-We have executed a term sheet with KeyBank NA for a \$60.0 million revolving credit facility, which we believe will provide us with significant financial flexibility to fund future acquisitions.
+We have a commitment from KeyBank National Association and KeyBanc Capital Markets, Inc. for a \$60.0 million revolving credit facility, which we believe will provide us with significant financial flexibility to fund future acquisitions.
 We intend to repay indebtedness incurred under this anticipated facility from time to time out of net cash provided by operations and from the net proceeds of issuances of additional equity and debt securities, as market conditions permit.
 We anticipate this facility to be available to us concurrently with, or shortly after, the completion of this offering.
+However, we can provide no assurance that we will enter into the revolving credit facility on the terms we anticipate, or at all.
 For additional information regarding our proposed revolving credit facility, please refer to "Business-Description of Certain Debt."